-1. Undergraduates take the course for undergraduate credit.
+- Undergraduates take the course for undergraduate credit.
 Should the undergraduate student later need to take the course as a graduate student, additional work is necessary to receive graduate credit.
-The instructor and Director of Graduate Studies shall detail these specific requirements prior to an applicant's enrollment in the course.

-- 2. The undergraduate courses and graduate courses that are dual-listed cover similar course content.
+The instructor and Director of Graduate Studies shall detail these specific requirements prior to an applicant's enrollment in the course. - 2.
+The undergraduate courses and graduate courses that are dual-listed cover similar course content.
 The titles and descriptions of the two courses reflect the similarity of the subject matter.
 The courses have the same instructor. - 3.
 If the total enrollment of the dual-level courses meets minimal enrollment expectations for at least one of the courses of the pair, the dual-listed courses shall be considered to have met minimal enrollment requirements. - 4.
-Specific requirements for the graduate course must clearly delineate greater expectations for and the additional requirements of graduate students.
+Specific requirements for the graduate course must clearly delineate the greater expectations and additional requirements for graduate students.
 These are delineated in the syllabus. - 5.
-Dual level courses are available to undergraduate students who have earned a minimum of 28 earned credits or with the consent of the instructor.
+Dual-level courses are available to undergraduate students who have earned a minimum of 28 earned credits, or with the consent of the instructor.